adriangb/scikeras/docs/source/wrappers.rst

 Using SciKeras Wrappers
 -----------------------

+The main entry points for SciKeras users are :py:class:`scikeras.wrappers.KerasClassifier`, :py:class:`scikeras.wrappers.KerasRegressor` and :py:class:`scikeras.wrappers.BaseWrapper`. ``BaseWrapper`` provides general ``Keras`` wrapping functionality and ``KerasClassifier`` and ``KerasRegressor`` extend this with functionality specific to classifiers and regressors respectively.
+This document focuses on the overall functionality of the wrappers and hence will refer to :py:class:`scikeras.wrappers.BaseWrapper` as a proxy for all of the wrapper classes.
+Detailed information on usage of specific classes is available in the :ref:`scikeras-api` documentation.

-:class:`.KerasClassifier` and :class:`.KerasRegressor` are the main touch point for the user.
-They wrap the Keras :class:`~tensorflow.keras.Model` while providing an interface that should be familiar for sklearn users.
-Both of these wrapper are based on :class:`.BaseWrapper`, which defines the main functionality of the SciKeras wrappers.
+The SciKeras wraps the Keras :py:class:`~tensorflow.keras.Model` while providing an interface that should be familiar for sklearn users.

-Define your :class:`~tensorflow.keras.Model` architecture like you always do, but within a callable top-level function.
+To get started, define your :py:class:`~tensorflow.keras.Model` architecture like you always do, but within a callable top-level function (we will call this function ``model_build_fn`` for the remained of these docs, but you are free to name it as you wish).
-Then pass this function to :class:`.BaseWrapper` in the ``model`` parameter.
+Then pass this function to :py:class:`.BaseWrapper` in the ``model`` parameter.
-Finally, you can call :func:`~scikeras.wrappers.BaseWrapper.fit` and :func:`~scikeras.wrappers.BaseWrapper.predict`, as with an sklearn estimator.
+Finally, you can call :py:func:`~scikeras.wrappers.BaseWrapper.fit` and :py:func:`~scikeras.wrappers.BaseWrapper.predict`, as with an sklearn estimator.
 The finished code could look something like this:

 .. code:: python